 Information is stored by us on computers located in the UK.
 We may also store information in paper files that are held in secured locations.

 We place a great importance on the security of all personally identifiable information that we have under our control.
 We have security measures in place to protect against the loss, misuse and alteration of personal data under our control.
 While we cannot ensure or guarantee that loss, misuse or alteration of data will not occur while the data is under our control, we use our best efforts to try to prevent this.

 We will keep your information only for as long as we need it to provide you with the goods, services or information you have required and to satisfy financial regulation requirements.
 We’ll use this data to manage your relationship with us, to inform our research or your marketing preferences, to comply with the law, or to ensure we do not communicate with people that have asked us not to.
 When we no longer need this information, we will always dispose of it securely, using specialist companies if necessary to do this work for us.

 Changes to our privacy notice

 - by email to email@example.com

-- or write to us at The Argyll and Sutherland Highlanders Museum Trust, The Castle, Esplanade, Stirling, FK8 1EH.
+- or by writing to Data Protection Officer, The Argyll and Sutherland Highlanders Museum Trust, The Castle, Stirling FK8 1EH.